 - The Eucharist is “the source and summit of the Christian life.”
 “The other sacraments, and indeed all ecclesiastical ministries and works of the apostolate, are bound up with the Eucharist and are oriented toward it.
 For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself, our Pasch” (Catechism of the Catholic Church [CCC], no. 1324).

-- Visit and pray before Jesus in the Blessed Sacrament whenever possible (as health and circumstances allow), especially on Sundays.
+- When church buildings reopen, visit and pray before Jesus in the Blessed Sacrament whenever possible (as health and circumstances allow), especially on Sundays.

-- Where perpetual Adoration or specific opportunities to adore the Lord in the Blessed Sacrament exist at parishes, make time to adore the Lord Jesus and pray for the needs of your families, friends, neighbors, community, the Church, and the world.
+- Where opportunities to adore the Lord in the Blessed Sacrament exposed in the monstrance exist at parishes via livestream or as parish buildings reopen, make time to adore the Lord Jesus and pray for the needs of your families, friends, neighbors, community, the Church, and the world.

 - Unite your daily prayers and sacrifices with the Holy Sacrifice of the Mass, which continues to be celebrated daily by our priests, and make acts of spiritual communion.
 Morning offerings such as this prayer unite our prayers, works, joys, and sufferings of the day to the Holy Sacrifice of the Mass throughout the world.